piwheels/hostedpi/docs/cli/create.rst

     Wait and poll for status to be available before returning

-    Supply with :option:`--full` to show the full table of Raspberry Pi server info when the server is provisioned

 .. option:: --ssh-key-path [path]

     Path to the SSH key to install on the Raspberry Pi server